COVID-19: India registers single day spike of 29,429 cases

 New Delhi, July 16: India registered a record single-day jump of 29,429 COVID-19 cases pushing its tally to 9,36,181 on Wednesday, while the death toll climbed to 24,309 with 582 new fatalities, according to the Union Health Ministry data.

-The number of recoveries stands at 5,92,031, while there are 3,19,840 active cases of coronavirus infection presently in the country, the updated data at 8 am showed.
+The number of recoveries stands at 5,92,031, while there are 3,19,840 active cases of coronavirus infection present in the country, the updated data at 8 am showed.

 "Thus, around 63.24 per cent of patients have recovered so far," an official said.
 The total number of confirmed cases include foreigners.